I3N0dWZm/I3N0dWZm.github.io/general/Putty_Print_To_PDF.md

     int com = system(command);
 }
 ```
-compile the programs in the cmd root of the putty source directory.
+Compile the programs in the cmd root of the putty source directory.
 ```text
 cmake --build .
 ```

+Open the new puty.exe from the debug directory, copy the hpdf.dll into the debug folder, Print to PDF options should now be available.

+You may also require the files ucrtbased.dll and vcruntime140d.dll if they are not already installed in windows.